Clarence House

-Clarence House is a royal residence on The Mall in the City of Westminster, London.
-It was built in 1825–1827, adjacent to St James's Palace, for the royal Duke of Clarence, the future King William IV.
+Clarence House is a royal residence located near The Mall in the City of Westminster.
+It has been the primary London residence of Charles III since 2003.
+Clarence House was built in 1825–1827, adjacent to St James's Palace, for the royal Duke of Clarence, the future King William IV.

 The four-storey house is faced in pale render.
-Over the years, it has undergone much extensive remodelling and reconstruction, most notably after being heavily damaged in the Second World War by enemy bombing during The Blitz.
+Over the years, it has undergone extensive remodelling and reconstruction, most notably after being heavily damaged in the Second World War by enemy bombing during The Blitz.
 Little remains of the original structure designed by John Nash.
 It is Grade I listed on the National Heritage List for England.
 The house is open to visitors for about one month each summer, usually in August.

-Clarence House serves as the London residence of King Charles III and Queen Camilla.
-It has been Charles's residence since 2003.
-From 1953 until 2002 it was home to Queen Elizabeth The Queen Mother, and before her, it was the official home of her daughter, Princess Elizabeth, the future Queen Elizabeth II.
+Like William IV, Charles III remained at Clarence House when he became king.
+Charles III and Queen Camilla would continue to reside at Clarence House, while nearby Buckingham Palace serves as the headquarters of the monarchy, where they hold official events.
+Charles's mother and grandmother had previously occupied the home.
+Princess Elizabeth, the future Elizabeth II, had Clarence House as her official residence from 1947 until her accession to the throne in 1952.
+From 1953 to 2002, it was home to Queen Elizabeth the Queen Mother.